Page saved! You can go back to this later in your Diabetes and Me Close

 This means teplizumab can help people spend extra years with blood sugar levels in a safe range and free from insulin therapy, carb counting, and low blood sugar, also known as hypoglycemia or hypos.

-Is teplizumab available in the UK?
+Who is teplizumab available for in the UK?

 How is teplizumab given and how often?